-Li Li, Kevin Allix, Daoyuan Li, Alexandre Bartel[†], Tegawendé F. Bissyandé, Jacques Klein SnT, University of Luxembourg, firstName.lastName@uni.lu [†]EC SPRIDE, Technische Universität Darmstadt, firstName.lastName@ec-spride.de
+Li Li^{}, Kevin Allix^{}, Daoyuan Li^{}, Alexandre Bartel[†], Tegawendé F. Bissyandé^{}, Jacques Klein^{} SnT, University of Luxembourg, firstName.lastName@uni.lu [†]EC SPRIDE, Technische Universität Darmstadt, firstName.lastName@ec-spride.de

 Abstract-We discuss the capability of a new feature set for malware detection based on potential component leaks (PCLs).
 PCLs are defined as sensitive data-flows that involve Android inter-component communications.
 We show that PCLs are common in Android apps and that malicious applications indeed manipulate significantly more PCLs than benign apps.
 Then, we evaluate a machine learning-based approach relying on PCLs.
-Experimental validations show high performance for identifying malware, demonstrating that PCLs can be used for discriminating malicious apps from benign apps.
+Experimental validation show high performance with 95% precision for identifying malware, demonstrating that PCLs can be used for discriminating malicious apps from benign apps.